 In broader terms, the Corporation did little to increase the access of young people to schooling though it had ambition in that regard.
 The view of its promoters concerning the possible relationships between schools and society were profoundly conservative.
 The approved form of pedagogy for the elementary schools and others was monitorial.
 Religious texts were to form the heart of much of the literacy and moral curriculum.
 The schools were seen as reformatory in character.
 The effort was to transform an apparently ill-disciplined and unproductive colonial youth in a convict-society into loyal, disciplined, moralised and productive workers.
 Little progress was made during the life of the Corporation to develop corporate grammar schools (see Glossary) that would have educated the sons of emerging social elites.

 The most readily available collection of documents concerning the Church and Schools Corporation occurs in Griffiths (1957), pp. 32-48.
 Austin (1961), pp. 9-27 is an essential reference.
 See Bibliography and References below.

 An established church is a church recognized by law as the official church of a state or nation and supported by government.

 Exclusivists were those colonists whose wealth and status were sustained by their non-convict heritage, and land grants.
-Led by John Macarthur, they had achieved a victory in the removal of Governor Macquarie.
-Unfortunately for Scott’s influence in the broader colony, he aligned himself with Macarthur and the exclusivists.
+Led by John Macarthur, they had achieved a victory in the removal of Governor Macquarie, but the settlement did not last.
+Unfortunately for Scott’s influence in the broader colony, he aligned himself too closely with Macarthur and the exclusivists.

 A corporate school in the Australian context is the school owned and managed by a corporate entity, such as a church, trust or other organisation.
 It is distinguished from those private schools owned by individual proprietors or families.